Spain ~ Sierra Nevada

 |Contact us at email@example.com or on tel (+44) (0)1837-82544 / 825440 for further information, detailed itineraries, dates and answers to questions.|

-The meeting point for the rides is Malaga and transfers from/to Malaga at set times on the first and last days are included in the 7 night ride rate.
-For Short Break rides transfers from Malaga can also be arranged and will be billed locally, 35 euros per person each way at set times.
+The meeting point for the rides is Malaga and transfers from/to Malaga at set times on the first and last days are included for the 7 night and 5 night programs.
+For Short Break rides transfers from Malaga can also be arranged and will be billed locally, approx 55 euros per person each way at set times.
 British Airways, Iberia, Easy Jet and several other airlines have direct flights to Malaga from London.
 For flights to Malaga from London budget around £150 to £250 economy return (seasonal and depends on the airline).